 The exhibition showcases works from the independently designed and developed collections of Czech, Polish, Slovak, and Hungarian designers – interior designers, architects, and industrial, furniture and textile designers.
 Organisers and participants envision this exhibition as one of the most prominent independent civil professional forums of the region and hope that it will create a basis for dialogue focusing on similar traditions and cultural roots in order to promote joint international projects and exhibitions.

 Sponsors and partners of madeinhungary+MeeD

-Between 2004 and 2012, the exhibition was made possible first and foremost with the support of HomeTrend, the Ambienta Kft. and the National Cultural Fund of Hungary, as well as the financial willingness of individual participants.
+Between 2004 and 2012, the exhibition was made possible first and foremost with the organising support of Lakástrend, Ambienta Kft. and the National Cultural Fund of Hungary, as well as the financial willingness of individual participants.